JetBrains/teamcity-documentation/topics/supported-platforms-and-environments.md

 Since agents are Java applications, you need to install Java SE JRE on machines that will run self-hosted agents.

-Supported Java versions: OpenJDK and Oracle Java 8 - 11.
+Supported Java versions: OpenJDK and Oracle Java 8 - 17.
 We recommend using the latest available version of JDK.
 See this article for more information: [Configure Java for Agent](configure-java-for-agent.md).

 > Note that Java versions specified in this section are requirements to run the agent itself.
-Builds can utilize [other versions](predefined-build-parameters.md#Detecting+Java+on+Agent) installed on agent machines (for example, JDK 17 or JDK 19).
+Builds can utilize [other versions](predefined-build-parameters.md#Detecting+Java+on+Agent) installed on agent machines (for example, JDK 19).
 >
 {type="note"}